curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 "Dan, thank you for waiting.
 Please come in to my office."

-Eyes open wide then fluttering.
-She looked like she just had an inspired realization.
+Her eyes opened wide then fluttered, like she just had an inspired realization.
 She turned around and I followed her into the dark.
 Her office was a wellspring of blacklight.
 Our flaws were laid bare for the other to see.
 I was covered in unexpected white flecks.
 She had many too, especially some lines and spots on her face.
 I couldn't tell whether they were intentional.
 They made her that bit more...
 Present in this space.
 She sat at her desk, behind the various bank technology implements.

 "Please sit."

 I sat across from her and absorbed the space.
 The room was corporate hellscape.
 It was subtly converted from a place of bureaucratic worship to spiritual processing.
 Soulless shades of grey, black, and white screaming, "Your brain is here for its computational power.
 Please suppress feelings, squeeze out every last drop of compute."
 Like a leafy patch of enlightenment in the belly of the capitalist machine.
 Faint colour in corporate purgatory.
 I lost my train of thought imagining a globe of silicon leaves, artificial life floating in endlessly spacious nothingness.
 What are silicon and carbon, but two elements in this one universe?

-"So Dan, this must be your first time here."
+"So Dan, this must be your first time here.
+My name is Elidad.
+You can call me Dad."

-"Yes.
-I have to say, though, I'm not used to your... decor."
+Dan coughed in surprise, then stared for a second.

+"I'm not calling you that."

+Dad is better than father.
+Father suggests respect and reverence.
+Dad is just another deeply flawed human, maybe a few steps ahead.
+Are those the wrong steps, though?
+Dad is just another dude making his or her way through life.
+Dad will tell you when you're screwing things up, but dad is not going to fix your life for you.
+Dad isn't gambling all-in with your soul, taking a cut if you win, or discarding you if you lose.
+Dad has life to figure out too, separate from yours.

+"I think maybe I should go."

-More eyes wide with inspired realization.
-"You feel uncomfortable.
+Her eyes went wide again with inspired realization.

+"You're uncomfortable.
 Good.
 Seeming 'welcoming' is a less effective demeanour for my cause.
-This is a temple of Capitalism, it is transactional.
-In the Capitalist realm, the way to appear genuine is to curse the one you lovingly embrace.
-'Thank you for giving me value,' you say, 'but I will never forgive you for the piece of me I had to give in exchange.'
-If I make the people here feel too welcome, they will know deep down that they now owe me a debt.
-And with that debt, I will demand payment in a behavioural change of my choosing.
-I am always a believer in at least two things.
-Today, I am a priestess of Capitalism as well as a missionary for The Minimum Viable Purpose.
+I am a priestess of Capitalism.
+This is a temple of Capitalism and in this transactional realm, the way to appear genuine is to curse the ones you love. *Thank you for giving me value*, you say, *but I will never forgive you for the piece of me I had to pay in exchange*.
+So in this realm, love is debt, more love is more debt.
+Letting you hate me is the most loving thing I can do for you here.

-I want you to change, Dan, I wouldn't be here otherwise.
-But all that I ask for in return will be achieved in the next ten minutes.
+I want something from you, Dan, I wouldn't be here otherwise.
+But I will get all I need in the next ten minutes.
 All I need from you is to ask questions and listen.
 You will probably never see me again after this conversation.
 I will be done with you and you won't need me anymore.
-You'll be free, Dan - you'll owe me nothing and everything."
+You'll be free, Dan - you'll owe me nothing and everything.
+Do you know the difference between a therapist and a spiritual guide, Dan?
+The therapist asks for payment in cash and the spiritual guide asks for payment in lifeblood.
+You will leave here believing what I believe, Dan."

 Why are you even here then?

 "Why *are* we here, Dan?
 It is a good question.
 I have the answers."

-Ok man.
-What's your name?

-"You can call me Dad."

-"I'm not calling you that."

-Dad is better than father.
-Father suggests respect and reverence.
-Dad is just another deeply flawed human, maybe a few steps ahead.
-Are those the wrong steps, though?
-Dad is just another dude making his or her way through life.
-Dad will tell you when you're screwing things up, but dad is not going to fix your life for you.
-Dad isn't gambling all-in with your soul, taking a cut if you win, or discarding you if you lose.
-Dad has life to figure out too, separate from yours.
-My real name is "Elidad", you can call me Eli or Dad, just don't call me Daddy.
-Ok?
-We're acquainted now.
-What do you want to know?

 I'm trying to figure out what to do next.
 I was raised Christian.
 I tried religions, I tried cults, and I can't figure out what I want.
 Nothing feels right.
 I'm Agnostic, Athiest, I don't know.
 I just don't have the answers I need.